akatche/projectmark/README.md

 ### Running E2E tests
 Before running E2E tests please check that are more than 4 posts so the pagination tests can properly work.
+Also, update baseUrl in cypress.json to suit your environment

 Headless mode
 ```console